 Additionally, mimoLive combines an easy-to-use virtual camera with a set of rich effects and graphic layers that covers directly the majority of use cases, making it an ideal solution for content creators and live video producers looking to elevate their productions with professional-grade graphics and visual effects.

-Continue reading how to setup the virtual camera here.
+Continue reading how to setup the virtual camera in mimoLive here.